i5heu/lgbtqia.space/content/_index.md

 If you're interested in statistics about the main Server, you can find them on https://stats.lgbtqia.space

 You can also find information about the instance on https://fediverse.observer/lgbtqia.space or https://the-federation.info/node/lgbtqia.space

+Check out the Status page for the instance at https://status.lgbtqia.space/